 Hastings Court residents take part in Poetry Together digital live stream with Gyles Brandreth

-Our residents at Hastings Court Care Home took part in virtual Poetry Together sessions hosted by author, broadcaster, and poetry fanatic – Gyles Brandreth.
+Our residents at Hastings Court Care Home in East Sussex took part in virtual Poetry Together sessions hosted by author, broadcaster, and poetry fanatic – Gyles Brandreth.
 The poetry sessions took place between our care home residents and the children of Bears House Nursery in Hastings.

 Poetry Together launched for the first time in 2019 and is a free initiative that encourages care homes and schools to connect with each other through poetry.
 The idea is that both the care home residents and school children learn a poem off by heart, get together, and perform it over tea and cake.